synthizer/synthizer/manual/src/concepts/automation.md

 Automation offers the following command types:

-- `SYZ_AUTOMATION_COMMAND_APPEND_PROPERTY`: Add a value to the timeline for a properety, e.g. "use linear interpolation to get to 20.0 by 10 seconds".
+- `SYZ_AUTOMATION_COMMAND_APPEND_PROPERTY`: Add a value to the timeline for a property, e.g. "use linear interpolation to get to 20.0 by 10 seconds".
 - `SYZ_AUTOMATION_COMMAND_SEND_USER_EVENT`: Add an event to the timeline, to be sent approximately when the timeline crosses the specified time.